-Reporting is Content Marketing: From Data Dump to Engaged Clients
+Marketing Reports can be Content Marketing: From Data Fatigue to Engaged Clients

 Written by Nathan T. Baker and published

 After helping hundreds of marketing agencies with their reporting processes, I’ve seen a recurring theme.
 Reporting isn’t too fun.

 - It’s as fun as taxes.

 - It’s as fun as data entry.

 But there’s a danger in this thinking.
 Done right, reporting isn’t just a mundane task.
 It’s an extremely powerful marketing strategy.

 Marketing Reports are More than a Pretty Face

 How many clients would fall off your radar if it wasn’t for an upcoming report you needed to prepare?
 It’s hard to find a better fail-safe to ensure clients are getting at least the minimum attention they need.